agraef/pd-lua/index.md

 [Purr Data][] and [plugdata][] include pd-lua and have it enabled by default, so no extra software is needed.

+For vanilla, we recommend installing the [Deken package](http://deken.puredata.info/library/pdlua).
+This was originally maintained by Alexandre Porres, but Ben Wesch recently added Deken tests and upload to our GitHub workflow, so that the Deken releases are now automatized and always in sync with the GitHub releases.
+Thanks, Ben!

-Other ready-made packages are available from Deken and various Linux distributions, here are the ones I know of:
+Other ready-made packages from various Linux distributions I know of:

 - pd-lua is available in the official [Arch extra repositories](https://www.archlinux.org/packages/extra/x86_64/pd-lua/) (maintained by David Runge), and also from the [AUR](https://aur.archlinux.org/packages/pd-lua-git/); the latter builds pd-lua straight from the current git sources.
 - The official [Debian package](https://salsa.debian.org/multimedia-team/pd/pd-lua) is maintained by IOhannes Zmölnig.
-- The [Deken package](http://deken.puredata.info/library/pdlua) is maintained by Alexandre Porres.

 [Lua]: https://www.lua.org/
 [Pd]: http://msp.ucsd.edu/software.html